Temple Baptist Church - 11-23-2022

 G. We need to thank God publicly.
-We are here to do so this morning.
+We are here to do so this tonight.
 Psalms 35:18 I will give thee thanks in the great congregation: I will praise thee among much people.

 H. But, more importantly, we need to thank god privately.
 Our personal devotion is who and what we are!
 Psalms 119:62 At midnight I will rise to give thanks unto thee because of thy righteous judgments.

 J. David is the author of the Psalm through the inspiration of the Holy Ghost as all Scripture is given by inspiration of God.

 1. Holy men of old spake as they were moved by the Holy Ghost.
 David’s life was characterized by ups and downs.
 His life was full to good times and bad times.

 2. David’s life was noted for its successes and failures but also for his worship in thankfulness.

 K. Here, we find the “blessed” blessing the One who blesses!
 Through all of the trials and tribulations that David experienced in his life, he knew that he was blessed and thanked the Lord for it.
 Several things stick out to me in the first two verses.

 1. The Resolve of Thanksgiving.
 “Bless the LORD” is a command given to self.
 Gratitude is not a natural thing in the flesh.

 a.
 Sometimes we take the blessings of the LORD for granted.